cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 ### In condition

-_In condition_ is a relation existing between a document, a standard, a criteria, a process, a composant, a system or a hardware and a condition.
+_In condition_ is a relation existing between a document, a standard, a criteria, a process, a component, a system or a hardware and a condition.

 For example, the _door_ **is** _open_.